Reverence for Life: Origins

+but could advance toward its goals by means of knowledge and work alone.

 The only possible way out of chaos is for us to adopt a concept of the world based on the ideal of true civilization.

 But what is the nature of that concept of the world in which the will to the general progress and the will to the ethical progress join and are linked?

 It consists in an ethical affirmation of the world and of life.

 What is affirmation of the world and of life?....